Hacking the waveRAPID Data Fitting

 Figure 6: Bootstrap distributions of kinetic parameters, showing the true parameter values, the median of the bootstrap estimates, and the 95% confidence intervals.
 The density plots illustrate the variability in the parameter estimates across bootstrap iterations, while the vertical lines indicate the true values (blue dashed), the median of the bootstrap estimates (pink dashed), and the 95% confidence intervals (pink dotted).

 Additionally, we plotted the correlation between the bootstrap estimates of \(k_a\) and \(k_d\), colored by \(R_{\text{max}}\), to explore any potential relationships between the parameters across the bootstrap iterations (Figure 7).
-The somewhat linear relationship that is observed between \(k_a\), \(k_d\) and \(R_{\text{max}}\) across the OLS bootstrap iterations may indicate a trade-off between these parameters, which is important to consider when interpreting the results.
-This is much less the case with WLS.
+The somewhat linear relationship that is observed between \(k_a\), \(k_d\) and \(R_{\text{max}}\) across the OLS bootstrap iterations is indicative of a potential trade-off between these parameters, which is not surprising given that they are linked by the \(K_d\).

 Code